s3664099/AdventureGame/BuildingGame.md

 When creating objects, the actual types of object needs to be created.

+Further, a top score will need to added as well.
+At this stage the only way to complete a game is to collect all of the treasures and place them where the treasures are to be stored.

 ## Location ##

 *Constructor - Location <name> = new Location(Location Name, Location Description)*